 Conviction Expungement Process

-During the 2017 Montana Legislature House Bill 168 was passed into law and is codified as MCA 46-18-1101.
+During the 2017 Montana Legislature House Bill 168 was passed into law and is codified under Title 46, Chapter 18, Part 11.
 This law entitles individuals to petition the district court for an order requiring the expungement of misdemeanor offence(s).
 However certain requirements must be met:

 - The person has not been convicted of any other offense in this state, another state, or federal court for a period of 5 years since the person completed the terms of the original sentence for the offense, including payment of any financial obligations or successful completion of court-ordered treatment.